isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution3020.md

 ---
-title: 1.
-Apply Knowledge of Accounting Related Concepts
+title: Nett VMS Version 4 - Nett Basic
 permalink: /productivity-solutions-grant/solutionrepo/solution3020
 ---

 ### Description

-When adopting the solutions under this sub-category, you might wish to think about how to invest in developing the right skillsets to complement the new solution for better performance.
-Here are three SSG-approved courses to start with:
+Nett VMS is an integration of visitor management system + license plate recognition + pre invitation registration APP.
+It allows resident to pre invite their guest by whitelist the vehicle and barricade will auto open.
+Visitor registration will send a phone SMS QR code and this will allow phone authentication.
+It allows security guard to eliminate the manual writing, compliance with PDPA and auto record of all vehicle.
+Enhance support remote access and QR code door access

 ### Details of Solution

-Click <a href='https://courses.enterprisejobskills.gov.sg/Course_Internet/CourseDetail/Apply-Knowledge-AccountingRelated-Concepts-2' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Nettbox_Desensitised_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria